borkdude/carve/README.md

 ```

 Currently `carve` only has one command line option, `--opts`, which
-expects an EDN map of the following options of which only `:paths:` is required:
+expects an EDN map of the following options of which only `:paths` is required:

 - `:paths`: a list of paths to analyze
 - `:ignore-vars`: a list of vars to ignore